Laurent-EECS/ssh/README.md

 put chat.txt
 ```
 ### 2.6.
 Port forwarding
-With SSH, you can link a localhost port to a port of your remote computer system.
-This is often used in the case of a web service.
+With SSH, you can redirect a localhost port to a port of your remote computer system.
+This is often used in the case of a web server.

 On the remote computer system, we must to install first a web service such as *Nginx* ou *Apache*.
 ```